erasmus-without-paper/ewp-mobility-data-model/README.md

    AB, with up to a x b occurrences (where a and b are the number of occurrences in A and B, respectively).
-Such relationships are sometimes represented in an abbreviated form for diagram clarity: Instead of an extra entity and two relationships, the relationship is represented by a line with "crow's feet" at each end, and the name of the intermediate entity on the line itself.
+Such relationships are sometimes represented in an abbreviated form for diagram clarity: Instead of an extra entity and two relationships, the relationship is represented by a line with black circles at each end, and the name of the intermediate entity on the line itself.
    (Note: This is only done when the extra entity doesn't contain any significant information itself.)